Mintos Review 2025: P2P Market Leader Worth Investing Again?

 The registration process on Mintos is very simple and intuitive.
 After opening an account via email, the KYC and AML questionnaires must be filled out.
 This is followed by the verification of identity and the declaration of tax residence.

-Investing in P2P Loans on Mintos
+Investing on Mintos

 How does Mintos work and what should investors know and consider when investing on the marketplace?
 In the following sections of my Mintos review you will find all the necessary information that you need.